Eladgel1/CPP_Exam/README.md

 **C++ Exam**

 This program written in C++ contains a databse of different types of students such as:
-Preparatory student
+Preparatory student,
-First Degree student
+First Degree student, and
 Second Degree degree student.

 The database is managed by a college, which allows the user to perform a certain actions based on the output that enters into the system.